-- 115. Despite paying approximately \$600 per month for BROOKDALE to "order and coordinate medications between family, health care providers and pharmacy," Rita Stiner must pick up medication for her daughter at least once per week, frequently with only one-day notice from BROOKDALE.
-Rita Stiner also does the majority of her daughter's laundry because BROOKDALE frequently loses her clothing or returns the wrong clothing to her. - 116.
-Understaffing in the dining services department means that Ms. STINER has had to wait up to 45 minutes just to order breakfast. - Ms. STINER to wait anywhere from 10 minutes to one hour for assistance getting dressed.
+- 113. Despite paying approximately \$600 per month for BROOKDALE to "order and coordinate medications between family, health care providers and pharmacy," RITA STINER must pick up medication for her daughter at least once per week, frequently with only one-day notice from BROOKDALE.
+RITA STINER also does the majority of her daughter's laundry because BROOKDALE frequently loses her clothing or returns the wrong clothing to her. - 114.
+Understaffing in the dining services department means that Ms. STINER has had to wait up to 45 minutes just to order breakfast. - 115.
+On some days, there is only one caregiver available in the mornings, causing Ms. STINER to wait anywhere from 10 minutes to one hour for assistance getting dressed.
 At night, Ms. STINER requires assistance if she needs to use the toilet.
 She waits anywhere from 10 minutes to an hour for staff to respond and will occasionally have to urinate in her bed when assistance takes too long to arrive.
 She frequently resorts to using her mobile phone to call the outside line when staff do not respond to her call pendant.
-Due to short-staffing, caregivers often attempt to leave Ms. STINER in the middle of assisting her with bathing or toileting because they must respond to call pendants from other residents or because they left another resident on the commode to respond to Ms. STINER. - 118.
-Ms. STINER enjoys getting out of the facility and participating in off-site activities.
+Due to short-staffing, caregivers often attempt to leave Ms. STINER in the middle of assisting her with bathing or toileting because they must respond to call pendants from other residents or because they left another resident on the commode to respond to Ms. STINER.

+- 116. Ms. STINER enjoys getting out of the facility and participating in off-site activities.
 However, BROOKDALE requires that, because she is a wheelchair user, she be accompanied by a family member or a private personal caregiver.
 Although she has been able to participate in scenic drives or lunches by herself, Ms. STINER had to pay approximately \$180 for a personal assistant to participate in a trip to a casino in Cache Creek in approximately August 2016.
 She would like to return to Cache Creek on a future BROOKDALE outing, but is deterred by BROOKDALE's discriminatory policy.
-Outings are also frequently limited to two wheelchair users per outing on a first come, first served basis.

-119. In case of fire and other emergencies, BROOKDALE staff has told Ms. STINER to remain in her room until they come and get her.
+Outings are also frequently limited to two wheelchair users per outing on a first come, first served basis. - 117.
+In case of fire and other emergencies, BROOKDALE staff has told Ms. STINER to remain in her room until they come and get her.
 However, staff members have not come to get Ms. STINER when fire alarms go off at the facility, nor have they given her any additional instructions about how they would assist her in exiting the facility.